SfTI-Robotics/SfTI-Robotics.github.io/Keras.md

 This is a very hard question.
 Often the best network structure is found through a process of trial and error.
 Generally, you need a network large enough to capture the structure of the problem if that helps at all.

-The first thing to get right is to ensure the input layer has the right number of inputs.This can be specified when creating the first layer with the input_dim argument and setting it to 8 for the 8 input variables.

 ****************************************************************************
 ### `Dense()`